bsg-idea/bsg_micro_designs/README.md

 set_output_delay -clock clk  0  [get_ports {data_mem_data_o[0]}]
 set_output_delay -clock clk  0  [get_ports dma_evict_o]
 ```
-Note that there are 3 environment variables that need to be set in order for the tcl file effective.
-FO4_VAL: the FO4 value of your process node
-PIN_LOAD: used for output pin loads

 ## Yosys Example and How to run
 Prerequisites: